-Security: According to Experian, medical records compromised during a data breach can sell on the black market for up to $1,000 depending on the completeness of the information provided.
+Security: According to SecureLink, "a healthcare data record may be valued up to $250 per record on the black market, compared to $5.40 for the next highest value record (a payment card)."
 That’s more than social security numbers or credit and debit card information.
 Organizations must move to implement privacy and data-related provisions including:

 - Privacy exceptions around “information blocking”